glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

  - Some tools require special dongles which is often not practical with modern global enterprises.
  - Some use netcat like functionality to talk directly from your workstation to target which triggers NIDS and is blocked by NIPS.
- - Some won't copy or "see" some files on the target because they are locked by the OS or a third party tool like AV or DLP.
+ - Some won't copy or even find some files on the target because they are locked by the OS or a third party tool like AV or DLP.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU4NjY3MDgzM119
+eyJoaXN0b3J5IjpbMTIxODc1MzQzN119
 -->